prestodb/presto/presto-docs/src/main/sphinx/sql/analyze.rst

 -----------

 Collects table and column statistics for a given table.
+Currently column statistics are only collected for primitive types.

 The optional ``WITH`` clause can be used to provide connector-specific properties.
 To list all available properties, run the following query::